 3. Super Off-Road

-Super Off-Road is a top-down racing game, an unusual sub-genre which used to be quite popular in arcades and on home consoles.
+Super Off-Road is a top-down racing game, a unique sub-genre that was once widely popular in arcades and home consoles.
 While most racing games simulate actual driving, playing a top-down racing game is like controlling a remote control car.
-It’s a very different type of racing experience but it’s still a lot of fun, especially with 4 players.

-Super Off-Road spawned several sequels, though this one stands out for its large tracks and considerable difficulty.
-The controls are decently responsive with no major glitches to fret about.
+The controls are decently responsive, with no major glitches to fret about.
 And this is one of the earliest racing titles that allows you to buy vehicle-enhancing upgrades with your winnings.

-4. R.C.
+6. R.C.
 Pro-Am II

 But while these two games are similar in most respects, this one offers a lot more depth.
 For one thing, the tracks are more colorful and detailed.
 And there are numerous types of terrain that affect the gameplay.